Ideology: History

-In the century following Tracy, the term ideology moved back and forth between positive and negative connotations.
-During this next generation, when post-Napoleonic governments adopted a reactionary stance, influenced the Italian, Spanish and Russian thinkers who had begun to describe themselves as "liberals" and who attempted to reignite revolutionary activity in the early 1820s, including the Carlist rebels in Spain; the Carbonari societies in France and Italy; and the Decembrists in Russia.
-Karl Marx adopted Napoleon's negative sense of the term, using it in his writings, in which he once described Tracy as a de (a 'fish-blooded bourgeois doctrinaire').

-The term has since dropped some of its pejorative sting, and has become a neutral term in the analysis of differing political opinions and views of social groups.
+In the century following Tracy's formulations, the term ideology moved back and forth between positive and negative connotations.
+When post-Napoleonic governments adopted a reactionary stance, the concept influenced the Italian, Spanish and Russian thinkers who had begun to describe themselves as liberals and who attempted to reignite revolutionary activity in the early 1820s, including the Carbonari societies in France and Italy and the Decembrists in Russia.
+Karl Marx (1818–1883) adopted Napoleon's negative sense of the term, using it in his writings, in which he once described Tracy as a de (a "fish-blooded bourgeois doctrinaire").
+The term has since dropped some of its pejorative sting (euphemism treadmill), and has become a neutral term in the analysis of differing political opinions and views of social groups.
 While Marx situated the term within class struggle and domination, others believed it was a necessary part of institutional functioning and social integration.

+In parallel with post-Soviet Russian ideas about the mono-ideologies of (for example) monotheism, Walter Brueggemann (1933–2025) has examined "ideological extension" in historical religious/political contexts.

 Definitions and analysis

 There are many different kinds of ideologies, including political, social, epistemological, and ethical.
 Recent analysis tends to posit that ideology is a 'coherent system of ideas' that rely on a few basic assumptions about reality that may or may not have any factual basis.
 Through this system, ideas become coherent, repeated patterns through the subjective ongoing choices that people make.
 These ideas serve as the seed around which further thought grows.
 The belief in an ideology can range from passive acceptance up to fervent advocacy.
-According to most recent analysis, ideologies are neither necessarily right nor wrong.

-Definitions, such as by Manfred Steger and Paul James emphasize both the issue of patterning and contingent claims to truth:
+Definitions, such as by Manfred Steger and Paul James, emphasize both the issue of patterning and contingent claims to truth.
+They wrote: "Ideologies are patterned clusters of normatively imbued ideas and concepts, including particular representations of power relations.
+These conceptual maps help people navigate the complexity of their political universe and carry claims to social truth."

 Studies of the concept of ideology itself (rather than specific ideologies) have been carried out under the name of systematic ideology in the works of George Walford and Harold Walsby, who attempt to explore the relationships between ideology and social systems.
 David W. Minar describes six different ways the word ideology has been used: